espressif/esp-idf-monitor/README.md

 On the first commit ``pre-commit`` will install the hooks, subsequent checks will be significantly faster.
 If an error is found an appropriate error message will be displayed.

+##### Codespell check

+This repository utilizes an automatic [spell checker](https://github.com/codespell-project/codespell) integrated into the pre-commit process.
+If any spelling issues are detected, the recommended corrections will be applied automatically to the file, ready for commit.
+In the event of false positives, you can adjust the configuration in the `pyproject.toml` file under the `[tool.codespell]` section.
+To exclude files from the spell check, utilize the `skip` keyword followed by comma-separated paths to the files (wildcards are supported).
+Additionally, to exclude specific words from the spell check, employ the `ignore-words-list` keyword followed by comma-separated words to be skipped.

 #### Conventional Commits